 Decoupage Book Pages

-Looking through my crafting supplies, I came across a book I used some of the pages for papier-mache eggs.
+Looking through my crafting supplies, I found a book that used some of the pages for papier-mache eggs.
 Then it hit me, why not use the book pages to cover the discolored cabinet bottom?
-I then tore out pages from the book and randomly arranged them on the button of the cabinet.
+I then tore out pages from the book and randomly arranged them on the cabinet’s button.
 See how to decoupage in this post.
-Since this piece of furniture will be used every day, I decided to use poly-acrylic instead of Mode Podge.
-After the first one dried, I applied three more coats to be triple sure it would last for years.
+Since we will use this piece of furniture every day, I decided to use poly-acrylic instead of Mode Podge.
+After the first one dried, I applied three more coats to ensure it would last for years.

 Glaze and Wax

 I used a brown glaze to add some depth.
-After the glaze dried I applied this clear wax to seal all the chalk painted areas.
-I used an old white tee-shirt to apply the glaze and wax.
-After a few hours, I used another clean piece of the tee-shirt to buff the waxed areas.
+After the glaze dried, I applied this clear wax to seal all the chalk-painted areas.
+Next, I used an old white tee-shirt to apply the glaze and wax.
+After a few hours, I used another clean piece of the tee shirt to buff the waxed areas.

 Adding Lights

 I almost completed this project, but the one thing that I wanted but would break my budget on the project were lights.
-I had these lights leftover from another project, however, there were only enough lights to put them in the middle of each shelf, so I added them.
-This added that something special it needed.
+I had these lights leftover from another project; however, there were only enough lights to put in the middle of each shelf, so I added them.

 Vintage sewing display